ExchangeBC/garbage-day/README.md

 Geographic data on municipal waste removal zones.

 ## Data
 Two sets of data are required to determine garbage pickup days for a given address (GIST_Garbage_Schedule, GIST_Garbage_Zone).
 The first is a list of addresses and the pickup zone with which they are associated (there are 5 zones in Kamloops, 1 for each week day, numbered 1-5).
 The second is a list of each day of the year and the pickup zone associated with each pickup day (w=weekend, s=statuatory holiday).
-The data represents 2015 pickup dates only however this will be extended to include 2016 closer to the end of the year.

 The two tables of data can be accessed here: http://maps.kamloops.ca/arcgis3/rest/services/BCDevExchange/GarbagePickup/MapServer